NetTopologySuite/NetTopologySuite/PULL_REQUEST_TEMPLATE.md

 ### Description
 _(A description of the changes proposed in the pull-request_)

-_Thanks for contributing to ImageSharp!_
+_Thanks for contributing to NetTopologySuite!_